Clevedon: Landmarks

 Clevedon Court is on Court Hill, east of the town centre and close to the Bristol road.
 It is one of the few remaining 14th-century manorial halls in England, built by Sir John de Clevedon in about 1320.
-Since the early 18th century, the house has been owned by the Elton family, which did much building work on the house and many improvements in the town.
-Although the house itself now belongs to the National Trust, the associated estates are still owned by the Elton family.
+Since the early 18th century, the house was owned by the Elton family, who did much building work on the house and many improvements in the town.
+Although the house now belongs to the National Trust, the associated estates are still owned by the family.
 Sir Edmund Elton (1846–1920) was a potter at the Clevedon Elton Sunflower Pottery, who produced unusually shaped ware in richly coloured glazes, including a gold glaze of his own invention.

-Walton Castle is a 17th-century fort located on Castle Hill that overlooks the Walton St Mary area at the northern end of Clevedon, built some time between 1615 and 1620.
+Walton Castle is a 17th-century fort on Castle Hill that overlooks the Walton St Mary area at the northern end of Clevedon, built sometime between 1615 and 1620.
 It was designed as a hunting lodge for Lord Poulett, a Somerset MP.
 The English Civil War saw the decline of Poulett's fortunes, and by 1791 the castle was derelict and being used as a dairy by a local farmer.
 In 1978, the castle was purchased for £1 by Martin Sessions-Hodge, who restored the building to its former glory.

 The Royal Pier Hotel is a Grade II listed building next to the pier.
 It was built in 1823 by Thomas Hollyman, and originally called The Rock House.
 In 1868, the building was expanded by the local architect Hans Price and renamed Rock House & Royal Pier Hotel, later shortened to Royal Pier Hotel.
 After its closure in 2001 the building fell into disrepair, but it has since been converted into luxury apartments.

 Clevedon Pier opened on Easter Monday 1869.
 It is now one of the earliest UK examples of a Victorian pier still in existence.
 After a set of legs collapsed during an insurance load check on 17 October 1970, it fell into disrepair until 1985, when it was dismantled, taken to Portishead dock for restoration, and rebuilt in 1986.
 In 2001, it was upgraded to a Grade I listed building, The paddle steamer Waverley and motor vessel Balmoral offer day trips by sea from Clevedon Pier to points along the Bristol Channel and Severn estuary.
 Adjoining the pier is the contemporary Toll House, built in the style of a folly castle and provided to house the pier-master.

 Clevedon clock tower in the town centre is decorated with "Elton ware".
 It was completed in 1898 and donated by Sir Edmund Elton to mark Queen Victoria's Diamond Jubilee.
 The Curzon cinema dates from 1912, for Victor Cox, and is one of the world's oldest purpose-built, continuously operated cinemas.

 Clevedon Marine Lake opened in 1929.
 After becoming derelict and disused after the 1960s, it was restored in 2015 with funding from the Heritage Lottery Fund.